htluu-ucsd/cse15l-lab-reports/LabReport5.md

 ---
 ## Part 2
 Something nice and useful that I learned was when in JDB, the `step` command allows me to walk through java code, line by line.
 This is neat because if I have code in a file that calls code from another file or even library, the command shows me what goes on in those files or library.
 An example would be if I called a method from an external class in my `main` method in one class.
 The `step` command will execute the line where that method is called and then go to first line in that called method.
-This is useful for debuggin because I can view the process working instead of just the end result.
+This is useful for debugging because I can view the process working instead of just the end result.
 I found out about this when practicing for Skill Demo 4 because one line of code called a method from a different file and I needed to figure out what variables had what values.